Software Visualization and Data Mining

 headed by Prof. Dr. Alexandru C. Telea

 Modern software systems have an increasing size and structural complexity; also, they evolve in time.
 Software visualization methods address the challenge of understanding and maintaining large code bases by presenting the structure, attributes, and evolution of source code in scalable and intuitive ways.
-We develop methods that show the structural evolution of code at class, function, or statement level and that combine the visualization of software architecture diagrams with software metrics defined on groups of diagram elements.
+We develop methods that extract and show the structural evolution of code at class, function, or statement level and that combine the visualization of software architecture diagrams with software metrics defined on groups of diagram elements.
 We implement our methods in tools that can be tested on real-world software systems.

 Software engineering is a complex field which encompasses many activities.
 Software visualization can help support all these activities.
 It is hard to provide an exhaustive list of the potential applications.
 A set of sample applications include:

 - visualization of software design (UML diagrams, software architectures)

 - visualization in reverse engineering